membraneframework/membrane_webrtc_plugin/examples/phoenix_signaling/README.md

 signaling = Membrane.WebRTC.PhoenixSignaling.new("<signaling_id>")
 ```

->Please note that `signaling_id` is expected to be unique for each WebRTC connection about to be
+>Please note that `signaling_id` is expected to be globally unique for each WebRTC connection about to be
 >estabilished.
 You can, for instance:
 >1.
 Generate unique id with `:uuid` package and assign to the connection in the page controller:
 >```